thecourseforum/theCourseForum2/doc/semester-data.md

 The semester data for a semester should be updated at least two times:
 1. Before course enrollment for that semester opens
 2. After the first day of classes of that semester

+## Other useful commands

+For other useful commands, see [useful-commands.md](https://github.com/thecourseforum/theCourseForum2/blob/dev/doc/useful-commands.md)